steverusso/bigtech.fail/website/content/profiles/blonde/_index.md

 ---

-Blonde is a conservative content creator (mainly on YouTube for now) and co-host of _Beauty and the Beta_, a Sunday night livestream with [Matt Christiansen](/profiles/matt-christiansen/).
+Blonde is a conservative content creator (mainly on YouTube for now) and co-host of _The Matt and Blonde Show_, a Sunday night podcast with [Matt Christiansen](/profiles/matt-christiansen/).